rashariful/Car-Buy-Sell-Server/README.md

-# Completed the used car museum web application.
+# Completed the car Buy/Sell web application.
 Front-end Back-end server side and MongoDB database used.

 This web application has admin and seller different dashboards to manage their Business.